Homemade Glycerin, Propolis, and Clay Soap for Dermatitis

 Making soap with glycerin is very easy because you can mix this ingredient with others that have additional healing properties for your skin.

-Propolis is a 100% natural ingredient that’s known for its powerful healing properties, which are great for fighting any bacteria and fungi on the surface of the skin.
+Propolis is a 100% natural ingredient that’s known for its powerful healing properties

-- It provides a large quantity of minerals and trace elements that penetrate the blood supply through the skin’s pores.
+- Clay provides a large number of minerals and trace elements that penetrate the blood supply through the skin’s pores.

 - Plus, it helps reduce inflammation.